Introduction

 Demand for telephone numbers in western Pennsylvania grew faster than planners anticipated.
 Businesses expanded, households multiplied, and mobile phones became ubiquitous.
 Area code 724 provided the solution by effectively doubling the region's available phone number capacity.

-Geographic Coverage of the 724 Area Code
+Geographic Coverage of This Prefix

 The prefix covers a substantial portion of Western Pennsylvania — spanning 14 different counties rather than a single city.
 Whether situated in a quiet rural stretch or a bustling suburb just outside Pittsburgh, residents and businesses across this footprint share the same three-digit identifier.
 For context on how area code prefixes divide Pennsylvania's telecommunications geography, the Pennsylvania area code serving the state's northeastern corridor follows a similar county-wide coverage model.